INTROSDE-FINAL-PROJECT-2015/HealthCareClient/README.md

 + **Adapter Service:** it is based on [SOAP](https://en.wikipedia.org/wiki/SOAP) protocol.
 The service exposes some data methods that serves data.
 The data, in this case, as opposed to the Database Service, comes from external [APIs](https://en.wikipedia.org/wiki/Web_API), the adapter service **acts as mediator getting data from external services** reshaping and cleaning the content from useless attributes and it serves the final product in known and minimal format.
 In particular, in this specific case, it gets quotes from [QuotesOnDesign.com](http://quotesondesign.com/) and songs [soundcloud.com](https://soundcloud.com/).

-+ **Storage Service**: it implements the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) architectural style.
++ **Storage Service:**: it implements the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) architectural style.
 The service developed in this module filters and integrates data from the two services described above.
 It **acts as mediator wrapper** connecting data sources to the System Logic in a **completely transparent** way, in fact thanks to the Storage Service higher level services (System Logic Services) ignore the nature of underlying services.

 + **Business Logic Service:** it implements the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) architectural style.
 This service is designed as **decision maker and calculator** it processes data coming from both Process Centric Service (and more deeply from the user) and Storage Service.
 The Business Logic service is the entity that **implements (thus knows) the final purpose of the application**.
 This service can be seen as the "CPU" of the entire project.
-In this specific case it decides if a user Long term Goal is archived moreover it computes the daily user score, it decides if contact the doctor about a patient progress or not.
+In this specific case it decides if a user Long-Term Goal is archived moreover it computes the daily user score, it decides if contact the doctor about a patient progress or not.

 + **Process Centric Service:** it implements the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) architectural style.
 This service is receiving all users requests.
 It is the **entry point** of the Health Care Application.
 This service acts as a router **dispatching requests** to the right service reshaping the data if needed, it acts as **mediator between the user client and all others services** within the application contest.
 This layer is doing nothing more than redirecting a request to a proper underlying service or a set of services.
 This service clearly implements the concept of **Service Orchestration**.